 The epic story of humans and dogs, from the Emmy award-winning showrunner Fred Fougea.

-Man’s First Friend is an epic new 4K primetime documentary event that combines natural history, science and anthropology to explore the enduring relationship between humankind and dogs, and how the two species have co-evolved together.
+Man’s First Friend is an epic, primetime documentary event that combines natural history, science, and anthropology filmmaking with state-of-the-art visual effects and dramatic reconstructions to explore the centuries-old relationship between humankind and dogs.

 Factual // Natural History